humaton/npmfed/README.md

 ## Usage

-npmfed check NPM_PACKAGE_NAME
+npmfed check NPM_PACKAGE_NAME Get list of npm package dependencies and corresponding fedora builds

-npmfed download
+npmfed download only download tarball from npmjs or srpms from fedora

 ## Development